 Championing sustainable development

-Sustainable development is a natural aspect of Swedish society and an integral part of KTH’s operations and spirit.
-KTH is ranked as one of the world’s 100 leading universities in sustainable development, according to THE University Impact Ranking 2020.
+Sustainable development is a natural aspect of Swedish society and an integral part of KTH's operations and spirit.
+KTH is ranked 41 among universities world-wide when it comes to meeting the sustainable development goals, according to THE University Impact Ranking 2021.
 One of KTH's most important goals is that all graduates have up-to-date knowledge and tools to move society in a more sustainable direction.
-For each of our master's programmes you can read about how the programme relates to the sustainable development goals and what knowledge and tools you will acquire in order to contribute to a more sustainable society.
+For each of our master's programmes , you can read about how the programme relates to the sustainable development goals and what knowledge and tools you will acquire to contribute to a more sustainable society.